CoFlows/CoFlows-CE/README.md

 ### Authentication through username/password and Secret Keys
 Authentication is done through **CoFlows** internal functionality.
 Users can either authenticate through the UI with a username and password.
 Alternatively, you can authenticate WebAPI calls using a secret key.
 This key can be accessed through the UI as explained below.

+### Permissions
+There are two types, Fixed and Group permissions, in **CoFlows**.
+First is the Fixed type which is hardcoded in the definition of the Workspace.
+Fixed permissions enable developers to give access to certain users prior to setting up Group permissions.
+You can think of these permissions as system permissions which should not be used for standard users.

+Group permissions on the other hand are dynamic and related to groups.
+Groups are effectively sets of permissions that allow administrators to organize and control user access to internal features of the workspaces.

+To manage user permissions you can create multiple groups and add users to these groups.
+For example, imagine you have a workspace with two types of users called Retail and Professional.
+Users added to these groups can have 1 of 4 possible permissions:
+1) Denied (-1) - Explicit no access to this group, perhaps think of this as black list.
+2) View (0) - Lowest level of access to this group.
+Perhaps users that are not paying for additional services but are having a free trial.
+3) Read (1) - Mid level access, perhaps access to read information that is not accessible to (View only) users but no permission to change data.
+4) Write (2) - Administrators or users with permissions to change data.

+Please note that groups are arbitrary, you can create as many as you want.
+The meaning of the groups and their permissions are for you to define.
+To understand how to check if a user is a member of a group and see their permission please refer to the docs in the [sample repo from GitHub](https://github.com/QuantApp/CoFlows-Workspace).

 ## User Interface

 To simplify your interaction with your **CoFlows** project, we have created a user interface.
 Let's start with a few steps.